-I’d been told many times that the ascent from Sault is easy, but I was nervous to believe it.
+I’ve been told many times that the ascent from Sault is easy, but I was nervous to believe it.
 But Sault lies at the highest elevation of all three villages, so though the road is long, the 20km has an average gradient of just 4%.
-I can almost stay in my middle chain ring.
+I can almost stay in my middle chain ring as I attack the climb.
 And I needn’t have worried about the afternoon heat – the thick forest provides just the right amount of shade.

-Four kms shy of Chalet Reynard I see a cyclist lying by the side of the road.
+Four kms shy of Chalet Reynard I see a cyclist by the side of the road.

 “Ça va?”
 I say.
 “Are you ok?”

 “I have some pretzels if you want?
 The salt might help.
 Do you have enough water?
 Pretzels really dry your mouth out.”

 “Thanks.”
 He takes a handful as I transfer some of the water from my bottles to his.
 “My friend is up ahead.
 Can you tell him I’m here?”

 Around the next corner I see another cyclist, heading cautiously back in this direction.

 “Have you seen someone in a red cycling jersey?” he asks.

 “Yes, he’s just down there.
 He's got cramp,” I say, indicating around the corner.
 He continues down the slope and I resume the climb.